There are many people in College or associated with the College who can help you if you are having difficulties:

 You can also email Jane for advice and information.
-Emails will be responded to as soon as possible on working days but if you need urgent health advice please call the National Health Service advice line 111, or your doctor.
+Emails will be responded to as soon as possible on working days but if you need urgent health advice please call the National Health Service 24-hour telephone advice line 111 (free from moviles and landlines), or your doctor.

 The Pastoral Adviser is Professor John Lennox.

 GTC does not condone the bullying or harassment of any of its members, by any of its members.
-College members (including students) who feel that they are being subjected to bullying or harassment by another member of the College can get advice from the GTC Harassment Advisers:
+Students who feel that they are being subjected to bullying or harassment by another member of the College can get advice from the GTC Harassment Advisers:

 The College has also developed the following guidelines on harassment and bullying: